MarivoneAraujo/MyProjects/README.md

 Hello!
 This is my repo.
 Be welcome to visit, comment and test anything.

-I started studing Web development in nov 2020 and I want to improve my skills with your contributions. :)
+I have been studing web development since nov 2020 and I want to improving my skills with your contributions. :)

 <hr />